 2024-25 Free Application for Federal Student Aid (FAFSA) Simplification Q&A

 What is FAFSA Simplification?

 FAFSA Simplification is a process that the U.S. Department of Education has undertaken to simplify the FAFSA experience for students and families.
 This is the most significant overhaul of the FAFSA in 40 years.

 When will I receive my financial aid offer?

-For those students who have submitted a valid 2024-25 FAFSA, we plan to start notifying prospective students of their financial aid offer approximately mid-January.
+For those students who have submitted a valid 2024-25 FAFSA, we plan to start notifying prospective students of their financial aid offer approximately late February.
 Returning main campus undergraduates should be notified by mid-June.

 Who is the “family” on the FAFSA?

 The term “family” replaces the term “household” (formerly used on the FAFSA) starting with the 2024-25 FAFSA.
 The family reported on the FAFSA is the parent that provided the student with the most financial support (for dependent students).
 If that parent is married or remarried, the current spouse’s information is also included.